How cults recruit and indoctrinate their members

 honestly say you are where you want to be in your life?"

-Resisting, trying to feel superior, whatever, it's just always
+trying to feel superior, whatever, it's just always turned around as

-turned around as a criticism ofthe questioner.
-And then
+a criticism ofthe questioner.
+And then back to threatening

 But maybe the most direct example of holding back the prize was at the seminar that Sarah attended, when a leader chastised attendees for taking unauthorized bathroom breaks: "You get up and take a break?
 Don’t blame me if come Sunday everyone else 'gets it' and you don’t.
 I can’t guarantee the transformation that will happen Sunday at 5pm unless you are here and present every second."